yokoro13/terminal-lib/README.md

 # terminal-lib

-This library provides simple terminal features such as Screen, Cursor and Escape Sequence to multi platforms.
+This library provides simple terminal features such as Screen, Cursor and ANSI Escape Sequence to multi platforms.

 ## progress